alexanderlarsen/Saneject/README.md

 At injection time, this will:

-- Generate a proxy script implementing all interfaces of `Concrete` (if one doesn’t already exist).
+- Generate a proxy script implementing all interfaces of `Concrete` (if one doesn't already exist).
 - Trigger a standard Unity script recompilation if a new proxy script has to be generated, stopping the current injection pass.
 In this case, click Inject again to continue.
-- Create a `ScriptableObject` proxy asset at `Assets/Generated` (if one doesn’t already exist).
+- Create a `ScriptableObject` proxy asset at `Assets/Generated` (if one doesn't already exist).
 - Reuse the first found proxy asset if it already exists somewhere in the project.

 #### Manual generation